msk-mind/luna/docker/luna_tutorial/README.md

-clean                cleanup luna-tutorial images and containers clean-image          remove luna tutorial image build                build containers run                  launch containers.
-Default IP:PORT=127.0.0.1:8888.
-Optionally specify args HOST_IP=xxx.xxx.xxx.xxx HOST_PORT=xxxx. stop                 terminate containers but keep volumes exec                 launches terminal prompt inside luna_tutorial container
+clean                cleanup luna-tutorial images and containers clean-image          remove luna tutorial image build                build containers run                  launch containers stop                 terminate containers but keep volumes exec                 launches terminal prompt inside luna_tutorial container

 ```

-In order to run this tutorial, first build the docker-compose image and then lauch the containers.
-Once the containers are launched, you may view the various interfaces at these urls.
+In order to run this tutorial, first build the docker-compose images using `make build` and then lauch the containers using `make run`.
+Once the containers are launched, the URL for jupyterlab is available at `vmount/logs/tutorial.log`.
+Typically, the URLs are as shown below but they may vary based on whether the tutorial is executed on a remove server and depending on the available ports on the host operating system.

-    jupyterlab: http://localhost:8888  # NOTE insert token from vmount/logs/tutorial.log
+    jupyterlab: http://localhost:8888  # NOTE available in vmount/logs/tutorial.log
     DSA:        http://localhost:8080

 You may then step through the notebooks in jupyterlab.
 Note that the url by default is set to localhost.
 If you need to run the tutorial from a remote system, you may specify the host IP and port of the remote system as arguments to the Makefile.